|World Cup 2010|

 -- Fernando Hierro was at one point the all-time leading scorer for Spain.

 -- Josep Samitier were the notable omissions.
-Instead, I selected Rafael Moreno Aranzadi.
+Instead, I selected a forward, Rafael Moreno Aranzadi.
 Rafael Moreno Aranzad is the original "Pichichi"(top scorer of La Liga").
+The emerge of Xavi, Xabi Alonso and Iniesta in recent years kept Josep Samitier out of the team.

 -- I only carried 7 defenders because Sergio Ramos could be used as backup for both center-back and right back.